 Many young children are hesitant to try new foods.
 It is completely normal for children to reject foods they have never tasted before.
 Here are tips:

 - New foods may take time.
 Children do not always take to new foods right away.
-It may take up to a dozen tries for a child to accept a new food.
+It may many tries for a child to accept or even try a new food.

 - Try only one new food at a time.
 Serve something that you know your child likes along with the new food.
 Offering too many new foods all at once could be overwhelming.

 - Offer new foods first, at the beginning of a meal, when your child is the hungriest.